We have helped many whistleblowers from varied backgrounds,

 which was dissolved on 7 April 2015

-or with "WhistleblowersUK" Company number 09347927 which uses the same bank account numbers.
+or with "WhistleblowersUK" Company number 09347927 which continued using the same bank account numbers

-It is necessary to state this because Gavin MacFadyen and Eileen Chubb were founder members of Whistleblowers UK
+It is necessary to state this because Gavin MacFadyen and Eileen Chubb were 2 of 3 co-founders of Whistleblowers UK.

-and we have received queries about the legal status, actions, finances and aims of those two companies.
+and we have received numerous queries about the legal status, actions, finances and aims of the two companies.

 Gavin and Eileen resigned to set up The Whistler due to concerns about Whistleblowers UK (known as WBUK)

-which they made clear in their resignation open letters (these are available on request)
+which they made clear in their resignation open letters.

 Thank you to everyone who has supported The Whistler in so many different ways: